 In more recent times the village has built a new village hall which replaced a hut dating from the First World War.
 Unfortunately, the village has lost its school, post office and shop.
 The chapel has been sold and converted into a house.

 One of the local large houses, Ashorne Hill, was once owned by Mr Bryant of Bryant and May Matches, and was bought by the iron and steel industry during the Second World War as their headquarters.
 It is now a management college.

 There is a cricket field which is the only one in the country where you cross water to get from the pavilion to the field.
 In the adjoining Ashorne House, at one time, lived Major Bouch, whose uncle was the builder of the doomed Tay Bridge.

 As in countless English villages, Newbold and Ashorne now have little to offer in the way of employment.
 Thus, families which have lived in the parish for many generations must look elsewhere for jobs.
 As they commute to nearby towns, so do the newcomers to the village.
 There are still a significant number of family names which also appeared in the 1851 census, and whose grandparents feature, as children, in the 1869-70 Log Book of the village school.

 The village information above is taken from The Warwickshire Village Book, written by members of the Warwickshire Federation of Women's Institutes and published by Countryside Books.
 Click on the link Countryside Books to view Countryside's range of other local titles.

-Next PC Meeting and AGM
+Next PC Meeting

 copyright Newbold Pacey and Ashorne Parish Council 2013